JHagemeister/MonteCrystal/README.md

 The following simulation algorithms are included:

 1) Metropolis Monte Carlo
-2) thermal Landau Lifshitz Gilbert equation
+2) thermal Landau Lifshitz Gilbert equation spin dynamics
 3) excitation mode calculation by diagonalization

 All are based on an atomistic classical spin model.
 The user can choose between different